What is prostate cancer?

 Prostate cancer is the most common cancer in men besides skin cancer, and 1 in 7 men will be diagnosed with the disease in their lifetime.
-The American Cancer Society estimates that more than 161,000 men in the United States will develop prostate cancer in 2017.
-However, because this cancer usually progresses slowly, the death rate is low, around 26,700 per year.
+About 164,700 men in the United States will develop prostate cancer this year, according to the American Cancer Society.
+But because it usually progresses slowly, the death rate is relatively low at around 29,400 per year.

 What are the risk factors for prostate cancer?

 The major risk factors for prostate cancer are genetics and family history.
 Studies looking at the link between prostate cancer and a diet high in red meat, chemical exposures including smoking, sexually transmitted infections and having had a vasectomy have produced conflicting results.

 Doctors primarily use two tests to screen for prostate cancer: the prostate-specific antigen (PSA) blood test and the digital rectal exam (DRE), in which a finger is inserted into the rectum to feel for lumps or swelling of the prostate.

 Experts disagree about when prostate cancer screening should be done.
 Because it usually grows slowly, most men with prostate cancer will die from other causes and early treatment carries some risks.
 The American Cancer Society and others recommend that men between the ages of 55 and 70 men should make an individual decision about screening.
 African American men and those with a family history of prostate cancer should discuss screening with their provider sooner, at age 45.

 Usually early-stage prostate cancer, when tumors are small, causes few or no symptoms.
 As cancer progresses, some men may experience symptoms including: